iSnow/marklet/README.md

     </configuration>
 </plugin>
 ```
+The most important caveat is that you have to specify the Java packages (option `-subpackage`) you want to document
+and their location in the file system (option `-sourcepath`) correctly, otherwise no output will be generated
+(specifying `-sourcepath` alone is not sufficient).

-This will generate the javadoc report into the project directory under project subfolder ``doc``.
+This will generate the javadoc report into the project directory under project subfolder `doc` and use the
+file extension `md`.

 ## Java 8 doclint issues.